freenas/freenas-docs/userguide/jails.rst

 Managing Jails
 ~~~~~~~~~~~~~~

-Click "Jails" to view and configure the added jails.
-In the example
+Click :guilabel:`Jails` to view and configure the added jails.
+In the
-shown in
+example shown in
 :numref:`Figure %s <view_added_jails_fig>`,
 the list entry for the jail named *xdm_1* has been clicked to enable
 that jail's configuration options.
 The entry indicates the jail name,